Building your future

 Since the occupation of the new Learning and Research Centre (Library) C3C in 2011, a lot of speculation has been occurring about what is going to happen to the old Library (C7A).
 While a long term strategy for the redevelopment of the building is being planned, an interim solution was proposed to utilise the space until the commencement of the redevelopment construction.

-It is anticipated the MUSE will open for student use in December 2013 and be open for a period of around 3 years.
+MUSE opened for student use in December 2013 and be open for a period of around 3 years.
 More info on MUSE

 Construction has been completed, and fit-out is nearly finished.
-The last of the furniture will be delivered and installed this month, and the Student Connect team will also relocate to their new space in MUSE early December.
-It is anticipated MUSE will open during Session 3.
+The last of the furniture was delivered and installed this month, and the Student Connect team have relocated to their new space in MUSE.
+MUSE opened its doors to students late December.

 Australian Hearing Hub